williamblair/PSYQ_cplusplus/tuto7/README.md

 ## Additions to main()
 In this sample, there are 100 Cube class instances instead of a single one.
-There is now a global world_angle vector, world_translate vector, and world_transform vector, all of which are used by each cube instance to draw themselves relative to the set world coordinates.
+There is now a global world_angle vector, world_translate vector, and world_transform MATRIX, all of which are used by each cube instance to draw themselves relative to the set world coordinates.

 Additionally, the light angle vector (lgtang) has been extracted from